homelabos/homelabos/docs/index.md

 ### Personal Dashboards

 - [Homedash](software/homedash) - A simple dashboard that allows to monitor and interact with many different services
+- [Heimdall](software/heimdall) Heimdall Application Dashboard is a dashboard for all your web applications.
 - [Organizr](software/organizr) - Access all your HomelabOS services in one easy place.

 ### Photo and Video Galleries